-Long term disability income insurance-The Rural Letter Carrier Long Term Disability (RLCLTD) Income Plan protects an individual from being unable to work and earn a paycheck because of an illness or injury.
-The RLCLTD Plan is available to active regular rural letter carriers that are members of the NRLCA.
+Long term disability income insurance-The Rural Letter Carrier Long Term Disability (RLCLTD) Income Plan through Hartford Life Insurance Company protects an individual from being unable to work and earn a paycheck because of an illness or injury.
+The RLCLTD Plan is available to all active regular rural letter carriers who are members of the NRLCA.
 Premium rates are based on your age and benefit level selected.
-Please consult the separate descriptive pamphlet for detailed information.
+Please consult the NRLCA Voluntary Long Term Disability Income Protection Plan brochure for detailed information.